Home

 They've had parties and barbeques.
 Their youngest daughter Amy, was born during the time they lived there and they loved the way they fixed up the children's bedrooms.

 Then it happens.
-Out of the blue, you announce to Bob and Mary, "We are going to retire and are in the process of selling rental property that we own."
+Out of the blue, you announce to Bob and Mary, "We are going to retire and are in the process of selling the rental property that we own."

 BAM!
 Never seen that one coming!